MethodAtlas

 The key inferential tool for synthetic control is the placebo test: apply the method iteratively to each donor state (pretending each donor was treated in 1989) and compare the resulting gaps to the California gap.
 If California's gap is unusually large, the effect is unlikely to be an artifact.

-# Placebo tests: treat each donor state as if it were California
+# In-space placebo: iterate over each donor state, treating it as if it were CA

 placebo_gaps <- list()